dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 # Recognize a drag and drop gesture

-A .NET Multi-platform App UI (.NET MAUI) drag and drop gesture enables items, and their associated data packages, to be dragged from one onscreen location to another location using a continuous gesture.
+A .NET Multi-platform App UI (.NET MAUI) drag and drop gesture recognizer enables items, and their associated data packages, to be dragged from one onscreen location to another location using a continuous gesture.
 Drag and drop can take place in a single application, or it can start in one application and end in another.

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]